-From the perspective of digital regulations, adapting the regulations to the constant technological progress is a major challenge.
-The government of the United Kingdom commissioned a report that argues that "persistent" and problematic dominance characterises the largest web portals as they hold a large market share in their industries for a long time [7].
-This statement is a reflection of the traditional way of measuring competition based on market shares, concentration, and market launch opportunities [8].
+Recently, the government of the United Kingdom commissioned a report that argues that "persistent" and problematic dominance characterises the largest web portals as they hold a large market share in their industries for a long time [7].
+This statement is a reflection of the traditional way of measuring competition based on market shares, concentration, and market entry opportunities [8].
 It fails, however, to take into account that the main source of competition in digital markets is not the imitation and duplication of existing products, but their complementation and differentiation [9].

-Search engines dominate the entry points to the web, leaving portals and browsers behind.
+Search engines dominated the entry points to the web, leaving portals and browsers behind.
 Mobile networks have replaced desktop computers, and social networks have changed personal and professional communication forever [10].
-Traditional analysis searches for similarities between products to find the market competitive.
-When evidence of product interchangeability is lacking, the regulator can easily conclude that there is insufficient competition and, consequently, announce market failure [11].
+Traditional competition analysis searches for similarities between products to find the market competitive.
+When evidence of product interchange-ability is lacking, the regulator can easily conclude that there is insufficient competition, and consequently, announce market failure [11].